Disclaimer: I own nothing except Sídhe. Everything else belongs to DreamWorks.

 Kozmotis arch, part 1

 Santoff Claussen was in an uproar once again.
 The yetis were all frustrated do to a mass color mix up; Bunnymund and North were almost at blows because of it.
-The elves had been told to stay out of the way due to so many of them being stepped on, so most of them were sulking.
-Even Phil the yeti was in a panic because Jack was missing and Sídhe had been nearly knocked out by a reindeer earlier that day.
+The elves had been told to stay out of the way due to so many of them being stepped on.
+Most of the little men were sulking in the kitchens, preparing food for the after Christmas party.
+Ever since Lune had inducted Zephyr's companion into the Guardians of Childhood, it had become tradition.
+Even so, Phil the yeti was in a panic because Jack was "missing" and Sídhe had been nearly knocked out by a reindeer earlier that day.
 There was a decent sized knot on the young spirit's head, but no other harm had been done.
-All the same, Phil had made her stay in her room.
+All the same, Phil had made her rest in her room.

 "I keep telling you, Phil.
-I'm fine," she said, almost indignantly, "Jack's playing with the wind nearby.
+I'm fine," she said, almost indignantly, "Jack's playing with the winds nearby.
 He didn't want to cause trouble."